Rudy-Castan-DigiPen-Teaching/final-project-jaehyeonnam-digipen/ProgrammingConcepts.md

 ## Shapes

-Rect() was used to implement obstacles and characters, and the four weapons made Shape different.
+Rect() was used to implement obstacles and googly eyes characters, and the four weapons made Shape different.

 *code*